Manitoba Historical Society

-Historic Sites of Manitoba: Warwick Apartments (366 Qu’Appelle Avenue, Winnipeg)
+Historic Sites of Manitoba: Warwick Apartments (366 Qu’Appelle Avenue / 374 Carlton Street, Winnipeg)

-Located on the side south of Central Park on Qu’Appelle Avenue in Winnipeg, this five-storey stone and brick building was designed by local architect William Wallace Blair and constructed between 1908 and 1909 by builder Sveinn Brynjolfsson (with tiling work done by Griffin Brothers) at a cost of about $150,000.
+Located on the side south of Central Park at the southwest corner of Qu’Appelle Avenue and Carlton Street in Winnipeg, this five-storey stone and brick building was designed by local architect William Wallace Blair and constructed between 1908 and 1909 by builder Sveinn Brynjolfsson (with tiling work done by Griffin Brothers) at a cost of about $150,000.
 The 100 feet by 120 feet building contained 68 apartments in its original configuration.
-In 1911, a roofhouse was converted into apartments.

 The restoration of the building (a municipally-designated historic site) was given a Conservation Award by Heritage Winnipeg.